Tuition and Fees

 Waivers: Students who meet all the following conditions may waive the health center fee: 1) no courses on the Fairbanks campus or at University Park, 2) not living in university housing and 3) not purchasing the university student health insurance plan.
 Pick up a health center fee waiver form from the UAF Bursar’s Office on the Fairbanks campus or call 907-474-7043.

 Student Recreation Center

 Cost: $75 per semester

 Who pays: All Fairbanks-area students (Fairbanks campus or Community and Technical College sites) enrolled in 9 or more credits (correspondence classes do not count towards this total).
-Students enrolled in 3–8 credits who want access to the Student Recreation Center can pay the fee that grants permission to use the facilities.
+Students enrolled in 3-8 credits who want access to the Student Recreation Center can pay the access fee to use the facilities.
 This fee is not available for students enrolled in fewer than 3 credits.
 Students taking courses outside the Fairbanks area are not required to pay this fee.